edwardtanguay/datapod-react-2023/README.md

 - ES6 modules
 - Sass
 - React Router (v6)
+- qtools
-- qtools (useful functions that can be used throughout the application)
+  - useful functions that can be used throughout the application
+  - accessible from frontend and backend when these are in the same project
 - Jest testing for qtools, site will not build without passing all tests

 ## how to install